TypeBase Blood Type Diet Values: squab (pigeon) / meat only

 General Description:

 A young (about 4 weeks old) domesticated pigeon that has never flown and is therefore extremely tender.
 It was a popular special-occasion dish in Victorian England.
 Squabs usually weigh 1 pound or less and have delicately flavored dark meat.
 Fresh squab is available throughout the summer months (year-round in some regions) in gourmet markets.
 Frozen squab is marketed year-round.
 Choose fresh birds by their plump, firm appearance.
 Store as for CHICKEN.
 Likewise, squab can be prepared in any manner suitable for chicken.
-A classic method is to stuff and roast it. |
+A classic method is to stuff and roast it. | |

-Follow Secretor value if you do not know your secretor status.
+BLOOD TYPE DIET VALUES Follow Secretor value if you do not know your secretor status.

-TYPE A: Secretor:
+BLOOD TYPE A Secretor:

 NEUTRAL